Meet the Team

 Field Technician / Administrator

-Jane immensely enjoys skiing and many other outdoor activities.
+Jane immensely enjoys running, so much she has no toe nails, skiing and many other outdoor activities.

 Julian is the newest addition to our Wellington Laboratory.
 He has a BSc in Chemistry from the University of Canterbury, graduating in 2014.